atd-schubert/node-webcheck/README.md

 ## Enhance use

 ### Configure the crawler
-You can configure the crawler by calling the crawler seperately:
+You can configure the crawler by calling the crawler separately:

     var Webcheck = require("webcheck");
     check = new Webcheck({pageRoot:"http://nodejs.org"});